TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/HelpInside/Index.rst

       Context help window for the editing interface

-TYPO3 Manual
+TYPO3 manual
 ============

-The TYPO3 Manual is a module that provides more extensive descriptions of features and functions in the backend.
+The TYPO3 manual is a module that provides more extensive descriptions of features and functions in the backend.

 In the top bar, click the question mark icon to access the Help section, then select the **TYPO3 Manual** module.